adam0x7/beragovernance-guide/README.md

 One of the biggest perks of Proof of Liquidity is the ability for protocols to bootstrap their liquidity by getting BGT emissions.
 This is done through "RewardsVaults".

 **RewardsVaults** are smart contracts that validators send their BGT to in exchange for incentive tokens.
-They are created by the RewardsVault Factory, by simply calling the function `createRewardsVault(stakingToken)`.
+They are created by the [RewardsVault Factory](https://bartio.beratrail.io/address/0x2B6e40f65D82A0cB98795bC7587a71bfa49fBB2B), by simply calling the function `createRewardsVault(stakingToken)`.

 While it's permissionless to create your own RewardsVault, for validators to emit their BGT to you, you must submit a governance proposal to have your RewardsVault added to BGT station to participate in PoL.
-This is done by making your RewardsVault a "friend of the chef" (BeraChef), which handles all validator preferences.
+This is done by making your RewardsVault a "friend of the chef", which is a collection of the approved RewardsVaults for guages to emit their BGT to.

 This tutorial will show you how to submit your own governance proposal programmatically.

 ## Understanding The Berachain Governance Process

-The Berachain governance process begins with either acquiring or being delegated **1000 BGT** (Berachain Governance Token) by community members.
+The Berachain governance contracts inherit from the [Open Zeppelin governance modules](https://docs.openzeppelin.com/contracts/4.x/api/governance).
+The process begins with either acquiring or being delegated **1000 BGT** (Bera Governance Token) by community members.
 This is the threshold to create a proposal.

 ### Proposal Inputs